0xPolygonID/docs/docs/issuer/issuer-configuration.md

 # Advanced Issuer Node configuration

-This guide will show you how to get the most out of your Issuer Node configuration.
+This guide will show you how to confgure your Issuer Node.

 ## Revocation Status